What Is Dry Eye, And Is It Dangerous? | Eye Love Cares

 - Being aware of your environment.
 The air at high altitudes, in desert areas, and in airplanes can be extremely dry.
 If you spend time in such an environment, it could be helpful to frequently close your eyes for a few minutes at a time.

 - Avoiding smoking.
-You should stop smoking if you already do, and avoid smoke.
+You should stop smoking if you already do, and avoid smoke altogether.
 Smoke is known to worsen dry eye symptoms.

 - Using artificial tears regularly.
 You should get into the habit of using eye drops, even when your eyes feel fine, in order to always keep them well-lubricated.